polomsca/ml-matrix-game/README.md

 - `matrixrow` : Row player's payoff matrix.
 Separate elements with a space.
 Separate rows with a semicolon.
 - `matrixcol` : May be left blank if player results are pooled.
 - `choicerow` : Row player's choice frequencies.
-For fractions, separate integers with a space.
-Separate frequencies with a semicolon.
+Separate values by a semicolon.
+Fractions use a space instead of a slash.
 - `choicecol` : May be left blank if player results are pooled.
 - `shape` : Number of rows followed by number of columns.
 Separate values by a space.
 - `symmetric` : `1` if symmetric, `0` otherwise.